 Business combinations are accounted for by applying the acquisition method.
+The consideration of acquisition is measured as the aggregate of the acquisition-date fair value of the assets transferred, liabilities assumed and equity securities issued by the Group in exchange for control of the acquiree.
 Transaction costs directly attributable to acquisition are accounted for as expenses when they are incurred.
 Identifiable assets and liabilities of the acquired entity are recognized at their fair value on the acquisition date.

-Goodwill is measured at the fair value of consideration for acquisition of the acquired entity measured on the acquisition date less the net recognized amount of identifiable assets acquired and liabilities assumed on the acquisition date (usually, fair value).
-If the fair value of consideration for acquisition is lower than the net recognized amount of assets acquired and liabilities assumed, the difference is recognized as profit.
+Goodwill is measured at the fair value of consideration for the acquisition of the acquired entity measured on the acquisition date less the net recognized amount of identifiable assets acquired and liabilities assumed on the acquisition date (usually, fair value).
+If the fair value of consideration for the acquisition is lower than the net recognized amount of assets acquired and liabilities assumed, the difference is recognized as profit.
 In the business combination, when consideration for the business combination transferred from the Group includes assets or liabilities arising from a contingent consideration arrangement, the contingent consideration is measured at fair value on the acquisition date and included as part of the above consideration for acquisition.

-For the measurement of non-controlling interests, the method based on the proportionate share of non-controlling interests in the acquired entity's identifiable net assets (purchased goodwill approach) is employed principally.
+For the measurement of non-controlling interests, the method based on the proportionate share of non-controlling interests in the acquired entity's identifiable net assets is employed principally.